 Sushi or Ramen

 I know what you’re thinking; Bangkok isn’t Japan so why am I eating Japanese food?
 Great question.
 My answer to you is that like many major cities Bangkok has a raging food scene and one thing that Bangkok locals are absolutely wild about is Japanese food, and they do it so well.
-In fact, Bangkok has quite a large Japanese population living and working in the city centre, and luckily the restaurants often reflect this dimension.
+In fact, Bangkok has quite a large Japanese population living and working in the city center, and luckily the restaurants often reflect this dimension.
 I went to a high-end sushi restaurant called Joushitsu Sushi and was served by Japanese women wearing real kimonos.
 Though at Joushitsu, I paid Western prices, there are endless Sushi and Ramen restaurants that are significantly cheaper without sacrificing quality.
-What is more is that the city is equipped with UberEats and Grab, both of which can deliver you top notch food at a moment’s notice.
-I definitely partook of a duvet day with a hot ramen and it was divine.
+What is more is that the city is equipped with UberEats and Grab, both of which can deliver you top-notch food at a moment’s notice.
+I definitely partook of a duvet day with hot ramen and it was divine.

 Pad See Ew